-Data comes with challenges, and HR/people analytics leaders are constantly looking to evaluate and obtain the right tools, techniques, and platforms that will give them an advantage in business forecasting and predictive modeling.
+Data comes with challenges, and people analytics leaders are constantly looking to evaluate and obtain the right tools, techniques, and platforms that will give them an advantage in business forecasting and predictive modeling.

 But hold on - forecasting and predictive modeling?
 Aren't those the same thing?
 They're different, you say?

 Forecasting and predictive modeling, while similar sounding, are actually two different problem solving techniques.
 Below, we'll go over both and explain what they're best suited for.